Skip to main content

 Bret Hart and "Texas Tornado" Kerry Von Erich work on the "The Model" Rick Martel <Courtesy: WWE>

 3. The cracks in Hogan and Tugboat's friendship appeared in the match itself where both went at each other.
 Tugboat hurled Hogan over the ropes only for Hogan to come back and flip the big man over the top rope.
 Instead of Nasty Boy Knobbs could Tugboat and Earthquake have been there at the end to stretch Hogan's odds?
-Their blatant double teaming would have sown the seeds for the formation of Natural Disasters post this pay-per-view and would have established them as a legitimate threat to any of the top tier talent
+Their blatant double teaming would not only have sown the seeds for the formation of Natural Disasters post this pay-per-view but also established them as a legitimate threat to any of the top tier talent

 Royal Rumble 1991: Tugboat and Hulkster have a go at each other